-14 Ideally, the exchange of cash and collateral securities should be delivery-versus-payment (DVP), so a Buyer failing to deliver equivalent collateral should not receive the corresponding Repurchase Price from the Seller.
+7 Ideally, the exchange of cash and collateral securities should be delivery-versus-payment (DVP), so a Buyer failing to deliver equivalent collateral should not receive the corresponding Repurchase Price from the Seller.

-Repurchase transactions versus sell/buybacks
+Repurchase transactions versus buy/sell/buy-backs

-- 24. Repurchase transactions and sell/buy-backs are alternative forms of repo.
-Sell/buy-backs are economically identical to repurchase transactions and, just as in a repurchase transaction, the collateral in a sell/buy-back is transferred by means of a transfer of legal title. - 25.
-Traditionally, the difference between the two forms of repo was that repurchase transactions were documented under master agreements such as the GMRA and each purchase and repurchase therefore formed a single contract, while sell/buy-backs were undocumented and therefore each purchase and repurchase constituted a separate legal contract.
-It is not possible to margin undocumented sell/buy-backs or grant permission to substitute to the Seller.
+- 24. Repurchase transactions and buy/sell/buy-backs are alternative forms of repo.
+Sell/buyBuy/sell-backs are economically identical to repurchase transactions and, just as in a repurchase transaction, the collateral in a buy/sell/buy-back is transferred by means of a transfer of legal title. - Traditionally, the difference between the two forms of repo was that repurchase transactions were documented under master agreements such as the GMRA and each purchase and repurchase therefore formed a single contract, while buy/sell/buybacks were undocumented and therefore each purchase and repurchase constituted a separate legal contract.
+It is not possible to margin undocumented buy/sell/buy-backs or grant permission to substitute to the Seller.
 In addition, manufactured payments have to be delayed until the Repurchase Date and incorporated into the Repurchase Price.
-The master agreements governing repurchase transactions set out clear rights of close-out and set-off in the event of default by one of the parties and remedies in the event of a failure to deliver collateral, as well as making provision for initial margins and haircuts, margin maintenance and permission to substitute.
-In the case of undocumented sell/buy-backs, the lack of documented rights, remedies and provisions means they are legally less robust and less flexible.
+The master agreements governing repurchase transactions set out clear rights of closeout and set-off in the event of default by one of the parties and remedies in the event of a failure to deliver collateral, as well as making provision for initial margins and haircuts, margin maintenance and permission to substitute.
+In the case of undocumented buy/sell/buy-backs, the lack of documented rights, remedies and provisions means they are legally less robust and less flexible. - 26.
+Undocumented buy/sell/buy-backs are increasingly giving way to the documented version (using, for example, the Buy/Sell-Back Annex of the GMRA) under pressure from regulatory requirements for written legal agreements, margin maintenance and express rights of close-out and set-off.
+The difference between repurchase transactions and documented sell/buybacks now rests mainly in the mechanisms used in the latter to eliminate credit exposures due to fluctuations in the market value of collateral.
+While repurchase transactions use margin maintenance to realign the values of cash and collateral. documented sell/buy-backs achieve the same result through a process of terminating the transaction and simultaneously creating a new transaction for the remaining term to maturity, with the values of cash and collateral realigned, but otherwise on the same terms as the original transaction.
+This alternative to margin maintenance is helpful in avoiding legal difficulties over margins that arise in many jurisdictions where sell/buy-backs predominate. buy/sell-backs now rests in the response to the payment of a coupon, dividend or other income payment on the collateral.

-- 26. Undocumented sell/buy-backs are increasingly giving way to the documented version (using, for example, the Buy/Sell-Back Annex of the GMRA) under pressure from regulatory requirements for written legal agreements, margin maintenance and express rights of close-out and set-off.
-The difference between repurchase transactions and documented sell/buy-backs now rests mainly in the mechanisms used in the latter to eliminate credit exposures due to fluctuations in the market value of collateral.
-While repurchase transactions use margin maintenance to realign the values of cash and collateral, documented sell/buy-backs achieve the same result through a process of terminating the transaction and simultaneously creating a new transaction for the remaining term to maturity, with the values of cash and collateral realigned, but otherwise on the same terms as the original transaction.
-This alternative to margin maintenance is helpful in avoiding legal difficulties over margins that arise in many jurisdictions where sell/buy-backs predominate. - 27.
-If coupons, dividends or other income are paid on collateral during the term of a sell/buy-back, there is no immediate compensatory payment.
-Instead, the Buyer holds the income until the Repurchase Date, during which time, he is expected to reinvest the money.
-On the Repurchase Date, the compensatory payment (including the reinvestment income) is effectively paid to the Seller by deduction from the Repurchase Price. - 28.
+- 27. If coupons, dividends or other income are paid on collateral during the term of a buy/sell/buy-back, there is no immediate compensatorymanufactured payment.
+Instead, the Buyer holds the income untilon the Repurchase Date, during which time, he is expected to reinvest the money.
+On the Repurchase Date, the compensatory payment the amount of income (including the reinvestment income) is effectively to compensate for delay between the income payment date and the Repurchase Date) is paid to the Seller by deduction from the Repurchase Price. - 28.
 See Chapter 3 on best practice in margining repo for more information.